March often feels like a quiet reset.

 A March Story Journal:

-Have each child keep a small pocket of thoughts or drawings inspired by the stories and conversations of the week.
-Not a “worksheet” — more like a gentle collection of reflections:
+Have each child keep a small collection of thoughts and drawings inspired by weekly read-alouds.
+Not a worksheet — more like a growing reflection space.

 It supports writing confidence without pressure.